mezzolite/react-crud-frontend/README.md

 </p>
 </details>

-*Remember: Functions that CHANGE state have to live where state lives*

 Put the name of the app in an h1 tag in the Header component.
 Give it a className of "header".
 Make sure it renders on the screen.

 <details><summary>SHOW CODE</summary>